nthnmillar/pointcloud-lab/README.md

 ## The Problem

-To minimize lidar scan smearing in Rviz, I attempted some EKF calibration with cursor to minimize smearing, tweaking noise covariance and how much odom vs IMU effects the robot's yaw rotation.
+To minimize lidar scan smearing in Rviz, I attempted some EKF calibration to minimize smearing, tweaking noise covariance and how much odom vs IMU effects the robot's yaw rotation.
 Then, switching between using odom and map as the world reference, and then back to using odom again but using nav2's amcl_pose instead to get localisation.

 However, the lidar data visualised in Rviz from rotations were consistently out of sync with the SLAM map when the yahboom robot rotated, whereas the lidar data snapped back on the map when translating in position.
 I planned on attempting to make a filter that only recorded accurate lidar data during robot translation, and disregarded lidar data from rotation.